 9. Take care in the car

 It’s less common for cats to travel in cars than dogs, but they are just as susceptible to the risks.
 If you are taking your cat to the vets, the cattery or a cat show, for example, never leave them in the car.
 Always make sure their carriers are secure, shaded and allow air to circulate.
 Solid plastic boxes with a secure wire mesh door are preferable.

 Ice cubes are a great way for cats to play and keep cool at the same time.
 Put a few on the floor so they can chase them as they scatter around the floor.
 Perhaps even consider flavouring the ice with a hint of chicken stock to encourage their interest.

 Things that keep you cool will also benefit your cat – keeping curtains or blinds closed will keep the sun out.

 Although this generally only occurs on really hot days, it’s worth being aware of.
-Symptoms of heat stroke can include agitation, stretching out and panting heavily, extreme distress, skin hot to the touch, glazed eyes, vomiting and drooling.
+Symptoms of heat stroke can include agitation, stretching out and breathing rapidly, extreme distress, skin hot to the touch, glazed eyes, vomiting and drooling.
 If you’re at all worried about your cat, contact your vet immediately.

 Open the windows, turn on a box fan or keep air conditioning at a reasonable temperature.
 Your cat will appreciate having a cool place to relax indoors if it’s scorching outside.